 If the connection is redirected to a Fix address, the redirected address will be compared to the Target parameter of the Channel policy.

-For the audited MSSQL connections, Safeguard for Privileged Sessions(SPS) supports SQL Server Authentication.
+For the audited MSSQL connections, SPS(SPS) supports SQL Server Authentication.

 SPS records the username used in the authentication process into the Username and Remote username fields of the connection database.